Wiring the modules

 Note: This image is a LabVIEW snippet, which includes LabVIEW code that you can reuse in your project.
 To use a snippet, right-click the image, save it to your computer, and drag the file onto your LabVIEW diagram.

-Example 3 - Programmatic synchronisation setup via LabVIEW
+Example 3 - Programmatic synchronization setup via LabVIEW

-Instead of using configuration via NI-MAX or using the Auto-Configure VI, you can also setup the synchronization options via LabVIEW.
+Instead of using configuration via MAX or using Auto-Configure VI, you can also set up the synchronization options via LabVIEW.
 The order of the connection port strings within the string array is not important.
 The example below shows a While loop that retries the setup until the connection succeeds.

 Note: This image is a LabVIEW snippet, which includes LabVIEW code that you can reuse in your project.
 To use a snippet, right-click the image, save it to your computer, and drag the file onto your LabVIEW diagram.